Louisiana ‘heartbeat’ abortion ban nearing final passage | WTOP

 The Senate Health and Welfare Committee backed both measures without objection, sending them to the Senate floor for debate.
 The House already has approved the proposals.

-In Alabama, lawmakers gave final approval Tuesday to the nation’s most restrictive abortion proposal, which would make performing abortions a felony at any stage of pregnancy with almost no exceptions.
-The state’s governor will now decide whether to sign it into law, which opponents say would draw an immediate legal challenge.
+In Alabama, lawmakers gave final approval Tuesday to the nation’s most restrictive abortion proposal, which makes performing abortions a felony at any stage of pregnancy with almost no exceptions.
+The state’s governor signed it into law Wednesday, with opponents saying they intend to fight the measure in court.

 Senate Bill 184 and House Bills 133 and 484: www.legis.la.gov